 After growing up near Naples, Laurent Fiorentino moved to Switzerland where, in 2020, he obtained his Bachelor's degree in photography at the Ecal.
 Today he lives and works in Lausanne.
 His artistic practice combines photography and sculpture.

-During his diploma at Ecal, he got fascinated by the close relationship between casting and photography.
-From this first naive encounter his interests grew, he started working with more organic shapes.
 In his sculptures he mainly works on the dynamic between attraction and repulsion, he develops a kind of collage mixing prints of sex toys, animal organs, ritual objects and modelled forms.
 Seeking the viewer's reaction, between abjection and interest, his objects often question sexual desire, guilt and death.
-He now goes towards a more installation field, his sculptures become more part of installation, mixing ceramics and more industrial elements.